 Content requests

-Requesting a localization or creation of new content is done by sending a content request.
-Content requests can map to anything, but will usually map against a page or product.
-A minimal request might look like this:
+Requesting localization or the creation of new content is accomplished by sending a content request.
+Content requests can be associated with various items, but are typically linked to a webpage or a product.

 {